“I expected more from you Trudy Murphy” – Mrs. Matthews

-Mrs Matthews was my favourite school teacher.
+Mrs. Matthews was my favorite school teacher.
 She was a short, buxom woman with a really kind disposition and smiley brown eyes.
 I loved being in her class and tried so hard to do well on my assignments for her.
 But during the year Mrs Matthews was my teacher, my best friend moved away and I started hanging out with a whole new crowd of friends.

 Tell me in the comments below how your friends have impacted your life.
 I’d love to hear from you.